-Besides that, the ideal conditions for the fish species are warm water between 75-80 degrees Fahrenheit.
+Besides that, the fish species’ ideal conditions are warm water between 75-80 degrees Fahrenheit.
 The water pH should range from 7.0 to 7.8

-Another important feature is that these fishes are mid-level swimmers.
+Another vital feature is that these fishes are mid-level swimmers.
 Hence, it is advisable to keep them in densely planted aquariums with proper illumination.

 One of my favorite features is growth length and vibrant colors.
 These species grow to about 3 to 4 inches, and they make your aquarium look spectacular.

 Furthermore, mollies are omnivorous.
 They have a diet that comprises both plants and animal foods.

 One of the nicest features is that these species are non-aggressive, making them compatible with other aquarium fish.